-Students are responsible for knowing and abiding by the general University rules and regulations pertaining to graduate study at the University of New Mexico and the specific academic requirements of their degree program.
+Students are responsible for knowing and abiding by the general University rules and regulations pertaining to graduate study at the University of New Mexico and the specific academic requirements of their particular degree program.

 Students are expected to be aware of their academic standing at all times.
-This information can be obtained from the SOMREO through email, phone or in-person inquiry.